ccoutant/dwarf-locations/005-locations-on-stack.md

 ### Section 2.5.4 Location Operations [NEW]

-Insert the following (adapted from parts of section 2.6) into this new section:
+Insert the following into this new section:

-> Information about the location of program objects is provided by
-> location descriptions.
-Location descriptions can be either of two forms:
->
-> - Single location descriptions, which are a language-independent
-> representation of addressing rules of arbitrary complexity built from
-> DWARF expressions.
-They are sufficient for describing the location of
-> any object as long as its lifetime is either static or the same as the
-> lexical block that owns it, excluding any prologue or epilogue ranges,
-> and it does not move during its lifetime.
->
-> - Location lists, which are used to describe objects that have a
-> limited lifetime or change their location during their lifetime.
-> Location lists are described in Section 2.6.
->
-> Location descriptions are distinguished in a context-sensitive manner.
-> As the value of an attribute, a single location description is encoded
-> using class `locdesc`, and a location list is encoded using class `loclist`
-> (which serves as an index into a separate section containing location
-> lists).
->
-> The following operation can be used to push a location onto the stack:
+> The following operations can be used to push a location onto the stack:
 >
 > 1. `DW_OP_fbreg`... [moved unchanged from section 2.5.1.2]
 >